-Being prepared for a dental emergency is no accident.
-It takes a little time and thought, but by knowing what to do before an accident happens, you may someday save a tooth - yours or someone else’s.
+Being prepared for dental emergencies is the best way to prevent major oral damage.
+It takes a little time and thought, but by knowing what to do before an accident happens, you may someday save a tooth.

 Rinse the mouth with warm water to clean it out.
 Use dental floss to remove any food that might be trapped between the teeth.
 Do not place aspirin on the aching tooth or gum tissues.
 See your dentist as soon as possible.